 Add some coriander rice on the side (and don't forget the crisp Sauvignon Blanc!) and the main course was served.

 P.S.
 All leftover roast beef was turned into sandwiches!

 Roast Beef with Chimichurri

-- enough extra virgin olive oil to bring it all together to make a paste/sauce (may need more - adjust accordingly)
+- ¼ cup olive oil , to bring it all together to make a paste/sauce (may need more - adjust accordingly)

 - Prepare your beef by cleaning it under some cool running water.
 Pat dry with some paper towels.